ktraw2/upsilon-custom/README.md

 Rewind Upsilon will be released on Modrinth once some redistribution issues are sorted out.
 You can try the beta right now in Prism Launcher by [importing this instance zip](https://rewindmc.com/dl/upsilon.zip)
 — that version uses unsup to download mods from their original sources.
+You can also [download this zip](https://rewindmc.com/dl/upsilon-server.zip) to run a server, with full updater support.

 ## Differences from FTB Ultimate
 - Updated BuildCraft to 3.4.5